hebermattos/circuitbreaker/README.md

 }
 catch (OpenCircuitException)
 {
-    //the circuit is open. make a sandwich and wait
+    //the circuit is open. after 3 success the circuit half open, and after 15 with no errors, the circuit close }
-}

 catch (Exception)
 {
-    //something went wrong. dont worry, the circuit breaker is watching }
+    //something went wrong. dont worry, the circuit breaker is watching. after five errors the circuit is open }
 ```